-Source: DfT Road casualty statistics Table RAS10016
+Source: DfT Road casualty statistics Table RAS30043

-The number of road users killed or seriously injured (KSI) in Croydon in 2013 numbered 71.
-The latest figure for 2018 is 113 which is one less than the previous year.
+The latest figure for 2020 for the number of road users killed or seriously injured (KSI) in Croydon is 147 which is a reduction of 17 on the previous year.

-Figure 10 shows the number of KSI casualties recorded over the past five years by the type of road user affected.
-For 2018 most casualties were pedestrians (40) followed by motor cyclists (38) and then cars (20).
+Figure 10 shows the number of KSI casualties recorded over the past 8 years by the type of road user affected.
+For 2020 most casualties were motor cyclists (47) followed by pedestrians (42) and then cars (26).